bcrist/zkittle/readme.md

     Tagged union fields can be accessed the same way as structs, but only the active field will resolve to actual data; inactive fields will resolve to void.

-    The special \\*// item represents the whole data context.
+    The special \\*// item represents the whole data context (similar to the "this" or "self" pointer in some programming languages).
+It can be useful when the current data context is not a struct, union, or collection.

-    It's mostly useful when the data context is not a struct union, or collection.
+    Identifiers that aren't qualified by '^' can reference a field in the current context, or the first parent context that has a non-nil value for the field.
+This is useful because sometimes a template is designed to be imported, but you don't know if it will be inside a "within" expression.
+YOu can explicitly search only the current context by using \\*.field// instead of \\field//.

     You can "push" a new data context with the ':' operator (a.k.a "within").
     This can be useful if you want to access multiple fields of a deeply nested struct.